sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

 That makes it possible to maintain the same video processing logic regardless of where your video is coming from.
 For example, you could build a video player and maintain the same playback logic regardless of whether your video is cached locally or coming from a remotely hosted url.

-The "where your video" is coming from is encapsulated by the `source` paramer for the `Input` constructor, as below:
+The "where your video" is coming from is encapsulated by the `source` parameter for the `Input` constructor, as below:

 ``` typescript
 import { Input, ALL_FORMATS, BlobSource } from 'mediabunny';